-Dental Implants require sufficient bone of good quality and quantity in order for the dental implants to have stability once the implants are placed in the bone.
+For dental implants to be placed effectively they require sufficient bone.
+The bone must be of good quality and quantity in order for the dental implants to be stable, secure, and effective.

-Generally speaking the human lower jaw has tougher and more dense bone compared to the upper jaw which usually has more softer bone.
+Generally speaking, the human lower jaw has tougher and denser bone compared to the upper jaw which usually has softer bone.

-Once a tooth is removed, the bone in the tooth socket starts to remodel and resorb and after several months, there can be a lot of bone loss in the tooth socket caused by the loss of that tooth.
+Once a tooth is removed, the bone in the tooth socket starts to remodel and resorb.
+After several months, there can be a lot of bone loss in the tooth socket caused by the loss of that tooth.

-As a result the implant threads are exposed and her implant crowns look very long.
-To hide this, she has to permanently wear a removable plastic gum mask to cover the unsightly implant threads and the very long implant crowns.
+Due to this, the implant threads have become exposed and appear elongated.
+To hide this, the patient has to permanently wear a removable plastic gum mask.
 In such a case, doing bone grafting could have prevented these problems.

-We try to avoid this disastrous outcome, by always doing bone grafting around implants that need bone grafting even if that delays treatment for a little while.
-Our aim is to achieve the best long term outcome and not to rush to complete as many cases as possible.
+We try to avoid this disastrous outcome, by always performing bone grafting where necessary, even if that delays treatment.
+Our aim is to achieve the best long term outcome while taking the time and care needed for each individual case.

 Pearl Dental Clinic is open 7 days a week from 9am to 10pm.
 You can book an appointment by calling us on 0203 750 5300 or emailing us or also by booking an appointment online.